Code-Institute-Submissions/fallout-blog/README.md

 I then wrote a couple of test posts in the back end, one was set to published and the other was draft, This was so I could set up only showing the published posts to users.
 I then created a simple view for the homepage, created a index and base.html, and everything up with a url.
 I used bootstrap, google fonts and fontawesome on the base.html page and extended it's use across all webpages.
 Using these features allowed me to to use custom fonts, icons and a whole range of bootstrap html and css.
 I also created my own style.css file in the static folder, This allowed me to edit and style code to my liking.
 Creating the Comment model allowed me to add comments to posts, I first added it to the admin section of the website and wrote some posts from the back end, once it was working in the back end, I wrote the view for the comments and built a form for commenting, then I added it to the post_detail.html page.
 From there users are now able to leave comments on posts, by just entering their name and their comment.
 I have also included a comment counter as it will let users know how popular a post is via the number of comments it has.
 Then it was creating catgories for the blog posts, after writing a model for categories, it was just a case of using a context processor to display the category dropdown menu across all pages on the website.
+Once the dropdown functionality was in place I went on to adding a functional search bar to the navigation bar.
+To achieve this I created it's own html page so that when the user clicks search it will take them to the page with any possible matches inside.
+I created a view that looks for any words within the title of the page and return the results.
+The results page will also show users how many (if any) results were found.

 <a name="style"></a>
 # Style